Evangelical Presbyterian Church, Ghana: History

-The Evangelical Presbyterian Church Ghana was founded by German missionaries on 14 November 1847 in Peki.
+The Evangelical Presbyterian Church, Ghana was founded by German missionaries on 14 November 1847 in Peki.
 These missionaries from the North German Mission Society (Norddeutsche Mission, Bremen), together with the Basel Mission in 1847, started work among the Ewe people in what is now the Volta Region of Ghana.
-By the beginning of World War I, they had established two mission stations in the British colony of the Gold Coast and seven in the German territory of Togoland.
-The first of the mission stations was (Mission-Tove) in present-day Togo.
+By the beginning of World War I, they had established two mission stations in the British colony of the Gold Coast and seven in the German protectorate of Togoland.
+The first of the mission stations was Mission-Tove in present-day Togo.

-After the war, Togoland was divided into two territories, the western one under British rule and the eastern one under French rule.
-The first synod of the mission stations in May 1922, despite the division of Togoland, declared itself to be the supreme governing body of the "Ewe Church".
-The church adopted the congregational order of the Bremen Mission.
-In 1923, Scottish missionaries began working in British Togo (Transvolta Togoland), which is the present-day Volta Region of Ghana.
-The church in French Togoland (now Togo) was run by the Paris Mission.
+After the war, the League of Nations partitioned Togoland, the western area becoming British Transvolta Togoland, and the eastern section becoming French Togoland (now Togo).
+Despite this division, the first synod of the mission stations in May 1922 declared itself to be the supreme governing body of the “Ewe Church”, and adopted the congregational order of the Bremen Mission.
+In 1923, Scottish missionaries began working in British Togoland, with the church in French Togoland run by the Paris Mission.

-As a result, development proceeded separately in the two territories, although both churches share the same constitution.
-They hold a common synod meeting every 4 years.
+As a result, development proceeded separately in the two territories, while sharing the same constitution.
+They hold a common synod every four years.

-Church information
+Governance

 Moderator of the General Assembly

 The overall leader of the church is known as the Moderator of the General Assembly.
-The current Moderator of the General Assembly of the church is Reverend Lt.
+The current Moderator is Reverend Lt.
 Colonel Bliss Divine Kofi Agbeko.
 He was inducted in January 2021 at the Dela Chapel of the church at Ho.